will-hou/RStoCSV/README.md

 1. Make sure you're in the RStoCSV directory.
 2. To convert your Robot Scouter JSON file to CSV, enter:

-`python convert.py [-f] [-t]` With the items in the brackets being optional.
+`python convert.py [-f [metric_to_filter by] ] [-t]` With the items in the brackets being optional.
 Remove the brackets if you want to actually use them.

 Optional fields:

-- `-f` Removes any scouts that don't have a value for the "Name" metric.
-Note: Don't use this if you don't have a "Name" metric in your scouting template.
-It is possible to filter by a different metric name, feel free to poke around the code if you're comfortable.
-Otherwise, feel free to let me know and I'd be happy to help!
+- `-f` Removes any scouts that don't have a value for a specified metric.
+Enter the name of the metric to filter after the -f flag surrounded by `""`
 - `-t` Adds the timestamp of each scout to the CSV file.
 NOTE: Only use this for data that was exported WITH Robot Scouter version 3.0.0-beta2 or above.
 You'll get an error otherwise

  3. RStoCSV will prompt you to select a Robot Scouter JSON file and will automatically analyze it to find all of the scouted metrics.
 NOTE: Don't select a file that's located within the local RStoCSV directory.